-- 3) Over the next 15 years the Parish of Chidham & Hambrook will face pressure to provide additional housing with the associated infrastructure to meet the Chichester District Council's Local Development Plan and the Governments edict for 'the presumption in favour of sustainable development'.
-The supply of new houses within the Chichester District has been below that required to meet demand considered necessary because of the increase in population and demographic change.
-This plan has been produced so that the residents of the Parish of Chidham & Hambrook can have a real influence over what development takes place in the parish. - 4) It should be stressed that a neighbourhood plan it does not preclude future development.
-It does mean that without, the residents of the Parish would have less influence over what development takes place within the area.
+- 3) Over the next fifteen years the Parish of Chidham & Hambrook will face pressure to provide additional housing with the associated infrastructure to meet Chichester District Council's Local Development Plan and the Governments edict for 'the presumption in favour of sustainable development'.
+The supply of new houses within Chichester District has been below that required to meet demand considered necessary because of the increase in population and demographic change.
+This plan has been produced so that the residents of the parish of Chidham & Hambrook can have a real influence over what development takes place in the parish. - 4) It should be stressed that a neighbourhood plan does not preclude future development.
+It does mean that without a plan, the residents of the parish would have less influence over what development takes place within the area.
 It will show to the planners what is acceptable and how the area should develop in the future.
-The number of new properties will contribute additional funds to the Parish in the form of the Community Infrastructure Levy (CIL) to help meet the requirements for local projects such as improvements to the roads, schools etc. These projects can be prioritised by the community.
-Where an NP is in place the Parish will receive 25% of the CIL receipt from new development.
-The Parish is able to spend this money on infrastructure priorities.
+New properties will contribute additional funds to the parish in the form of the Community Infrastructure Levy (CIL) to help meet the requirements for local projects such as improvements to the roads, schools etc. These projects can be prioritised by the community.
+Where an NP is in place the Parish will receive 25% of the CIL receipt from new development; the Parish is able to spend this money on infrastructure priorities.